 I’m looking forward to receiving your reply.

 March 1, 2018

 Dear Brother Yi’en,

 I’m glad to receive your letter.
 It’s been two years since we last met and I miss you very much.
 Thanks to the Lord’s companion, everything is OK, so don’t worry about me.
-Over the two years I’m always engaged in doing service in the church and have experienced many times of the Lord’s guidance.
+Over the two years I’ve always been engaged in doing service in the church and have experienced many things through the Lord’s guidance.
 Thank the Lord!
-From your question I see your growth of life.
+From your question I see your growth in life.
 You are so serious about the truth; this is really the Lord’s blessing.
 The Lord said, “For every one that asks receives; and he that seeks finds; and to him that knocks it shall be opened” (Luke 11:10).
 May the Lord lead our fellowship this time so we can understand more of His will.

 Let’s read John 6:10–13 first: “And, Make the men sit down.
 Now there was much grass in the place.
 So the men sat down, in number about five thousand.
 And Jesus took the loaves; and when he had given thanks, he distributed to the disciples, and the disciples to them that were set down; and likewise of the fishes as much as they would.
 When they were filled, he said to his disciples, Gather up the fragments that remain, that nothing be lost.
 Therefore they gathered them together, and filled twelve baskets with the fragments of the five barley loaves, which remained over and above to them that had eaten.”

 It can indeed be seen from the miracle that the Lord Jesus possesses the unique authority and that He is omnipotent.
 This is even more proof of the Lord Jesus’ identity and status: The Lord Jesus was God incarnate Himself.
 But what thoughts of the Lord Jesus were actually contained behind the miracle?
 I once read several passages of words in a book, which are helpful for us to understand this question.